 - The Functions, Statistics and Trigonometry book by the University of Chicago School Mathematics Project contains a problem involving a chemist named Dr. Al Kali.

 - Fourier Analysis by Thomas William Kömer quotes the "cider in your ear" speech from Guys and Dolls in a chapter about data analysis.

 - Concrete Mathematics by Ronald Graham, Donald Knuth, and Oren Patashnik has marginal notes written by the students in the classes that field-tested drafts of the book.
 Some are helpful, but most are some flavor of smartassery.

-- Principia Mathematica by Bertrand Russell and Alfred North Whitehead takes several hundred pages to prove that 1+1=2; when it finally gets there, it remarks that "the above proposition is occasionally useful".
+- Principia Mathematica by Bertrand Russell and Alfred North Whitehead takes several hundred pages to lead up to a proof that 1+1=2note ; when it finally gets there, it remarks that "the above proposition is occasionally useful".

 - Key Curriculum's Discovering Geometry is made of this trope, with almost all the word problems featuring characters with punny names.

 - Addison-Wesley's Beginning Algebra contains a word problem about ticket sales for a band called Prosthetic Forehead.

 - There is a series of text books titled "Life of Fred" that follows the adventures of a mathematics professor.
 Who is four (five in some of the books).
 That's about the most sane thing that happens, story-wise.